anastr/SpongebobList/README.md

 # SpongebobList
 Fun RecyclerView with Spongebob character, Spongebob move his Hand and Eyes as ScrollBar for Android.<br>
-you can use this list for children Applications or for Games... you know.
+you can use this list for kids Applications or for Games... you know.

 `minSdkVersion=11`